Quantum correlations in molecular cavity optomechanics: Results

 \subsection{Gaussian Quantum Discord behavior and detuning dependence}

-Our exploration extends to Gaussian Quantum Discord (GQD), a robust measure that captures both entangled and separable quantum correlations. \Cref{fig:fig4} presents density plots for the quantum discord between the cavity modes ($\mathcal{D}_{ca}$), between the molecular collective mode and the cavity $a$ ($\mathcal{D}_{Ba}$), and between the molecular collective mode and cavity $c$ ($\mathcal{D}_{Bc}$), as a function of normalized detunings.
-The parameters for subplots (a) and (b-c) are distinct, as specified in the figure caption.

-The quantum discord $\mathcal{D}_{ca}$ between the two cavity modes attains its maximum in the off-resonant regime, specifically when both cavity detunings satisfy $\tilde{\Delta}_a/\omega_m > 1$ and $\Delta_c/\omega_m > -1$.
-This intriguing observation suggests that quantum correlations, as measured by discord, can robustly persist and even be enhanced when both cavities are far-detuned from the molecular mediator (\Cref{fig:fig4}(a)), a valuable feature for quantum information tasks.
-Furthermore, \Cref{fig:fig4}(b) shows that the optimal quantum discord between cavity $a$ and the molecular collective mode occurs at $\tilde{\Delta}_a/\omega_m \approx 0.3$, where their interaction is neither fully resonant nor completely off-resonant.
-Intriguingly, this maximum in discord exhibits remarkable robustness across a wide range of detunings for cavity $c$, underscoring the inherently local nature of quantum discord and its resilience to environmental perturbations. \Cref{fig:fig4}(c) indicates that $\mathcal{D}_{Bc}$ reaches its peak when cavity $a$ is off-resonant with the molecular collective mode ($\tilde{\Delta}_a/\omega_m > 1$) and $\Delta_c/\omega_m \in [-1, -0.9]$.
-In this regime, the molecular collective mode interacts weakly with the cavity $a$, which allows the correlations between the molecular collective mode and the cavity $c$ to be maximally enhanced.
+Our exploration extends to Gaussian Quantum Discord (GQD), a robust measure that captures both entangled and separable quantum correlations. \Cref{fig:fig7} presents density plots for the quantum discord between the cavity modes ($\mathcal{D}_{ca}$), between the molecular collective mode and the cavity $a$ ($\mathcal{D}_{Ba}$), and between the molecular collective mode and cavity $c$ ($\mathcal{D}_{Bc}$), as a function of normalized detunings.
+The parameters for subplots (a) and (b-f) are distinct, as specified in the figure caption.
+The quantum discord $\mathcal{D}_{ca}$ between the two cavity modes attains its maximum in the off-resonant regime, specifically when both cavity detunings satisfy $\tilde{\Delta}_a/\omega_m > 1$ and $\Delta_c/\omega_m > -1$ (see \Cref{fig:fig7}(a) and (d)).
+This intriguing observation suggests that quantum correlations, as measured by discord, can robustly persist and even be enhanced when both cavities are far-detuned from the molecular mediator (\Cref{fig:fig7}(a)), a valuable feature for quantum information tasks.
+Furthermore, \Cref{fig:fig7}(b) shows that the optimal quantum discord between cavity $a$ and the molecular collective mode occurs at $\tilde{\Delta}_a/\omega_m \approx 0.35$, where their interaction is neither fully resonant nor completely off-resonant.
+Intriguingly, this maximum in discord exhibits remarkable robustness across a wide range of detunings for cavity $c$, underscoring the inherently local nature of quantum discord and its resilience to environmental perturbations. \Cref{fig:fig7}(c) shows that $\mathcal{D}_{Bc}$ reaches its maximum when cavity $a$ is off-resonant with the collective molecular mode, specifically for $\tilde{\Delta}_a/\omega_m > 1$ and $\Delta_c/\omega_m \in [-1, -0.9]$ when $J/\omega_m = 0$, and for $\tilde{\Delta}_a/\omega_m < 0.5$ and $\Delta_c/\omega_m \in [-1, -0.95]$ when $J/\omega_m = 0.1$.
+In this regime, the molecular collective mode interacts weakly with the cavity $a$ when $J/\omega_m = 0.1$, which allows the correlations between the molecular collective mode and the cavity $c$ to be maximally enhanced (see \Cref{fig:fig7}(f)).